 See the Message Passing with GLSL section for how to use message passing with GLSL shaders to pass data to shaders dynamically.

-object to a glsl
+object and a glsl

 .